plclub/plclub-web/README.md

 Club Slack.

 ### How do I contribute?
-Information about contributing is a work in progress.
-When that information becomes written up, it will be found in the [Wiki](https://github.com/plclub/plclub-web/wiki).
+Information about contributing and maintaining this website can be found in the [Wiki](https://github.com/plclub/plclub-web/wiki).

 You can always ask the friendly maintainers in the *#website* channel